farag2/Sophia-Script-for-Windows/README.md

 | Windows 10 x64 21H2 Enterprise LTSC 2021 | October 2021 Update | 19044.4291+ | Enterprise          |
 | Windows 10 x64 1809 Enterprise LTSC 2019 | October 2018 Update | 17763.5696+ | Enterprise          |

-### Warning
+> [!WARNING]

-* It's allowed to be logged in as one admin user only during application startup.
+> It's allowed to be logged in as one admin user only during application startup.
+>
-* 🔥🔥🔥 `Sophia Script for Windows` may not work on a homebrew Windows.
-Especially, if the homebrew image was created by OS makers being all thumbs who break Microsoft Defender and disable OS telemetry by purposely uprooting system components
+> `Sophia Script for Windows` may not work on a homebrew Windows.
+Especially, if the homebrew image was created by OS makers being all thumbs who break Microsoft Defender and disable OS telemetry by purposely uprooting system components.

 ## Key features